durangoretro/web/docs/started.md

 Here you cand find information about how to Start with the Durango Computer

+## Description
+Durango is build up of two pcb boards: The actual [SBC](https://en.wikipedia.org/wiki/Single-board_computer) board, and a peripheral board with a keyboard and two gamepads sockets.
+The peripheral board can be build to support either NES gamepads or Megadrive gamepads

 ## Built your own Durango

 IF you want to Create a new Durango Computer, you need to download the Blueprints and obtain the components; you can find the blueprints in the next link.